dimball/CodeUpdater/README.md

 # CodeUpdater
-Updates code test test a new test sd sdfsd
+Updates code using GitPython
+plan is to have this running as a docker container to run in paralell with other docker containers and updates their code when needed